Skip to main content

 Can I do some of the work myself to save money?

-Demolition and painting are the most common DIY tasks.
-Be realistic about your skills and time.
-Anything involving plumbing, gas, or electrical must be done by licensed professionals.
+Demolition and painting are the most common DIY tasks on kitchen renovations.
+Be honest about your skills and available time before committing.
+Anything involving plumbing, gas lines, or electrical must be done by licensed professionals in NSW.
+Attempting unlicensed work on these services is both illegal and unsafe.

 Before You Get Quotes

-The more prepared you are, the more accurate your quotes will be:
+The more prepared you are, the more accurate your quotes will be and the easier it is to compare them.

 Ready to Plan Your Kitchen Renovation?

-If you’re thinking about renovating your kitchen, the best first step is a conversation.
-Not a sales pitch, a genuine discussion about what you want, what’s realistic, and what it might cost.
+If you’re in the early stages of planning, the most useful first step is a conversation.
+Not a sales pitch, a genuine discussion about what you want, what’s involved, and what it’s likely to cost for your specific kitchen.

-Book a free planning call and we’ll help you figure out the next steps.
+Book a free planning call and we’ll help you work through what’s realistic for your budget and timeline.

 Disclaimer: The content in our blogs are for informational purposes only and do not constitute legal advice.
 Always consult a qualified professional for guidance tailored to your specific situation.